ladybug-tools/spider/rad-viewer/README.md

 ## Wish list

+* 2018-05-28 ~ Theo ~ Project points and shades onto a canvas tag to be used as a texture for the floor slabs in 3D
 * 2018-05-22 ~ Theo ~ Add ways of selecting what to render and what to ignore on very large files

 ## Issues